ilri/dspace-statistics-api/README.md

 # DSpace Statistics API
 A quick and dirty REST API to expose Solr view and download statistics for items in a DSpace repository.

 Written and tested in Python 3.6.
 SolrClient (0.2.1) does not currently run in Python 3.7.0.
+Requires SQLite version 3.24.0 or greater for [`UPSERT` support](https://www.sqlite.org/lang_UPSERT.html).

 ## Installation
 Create a virtual environment and run it: